Pluggers

 Pluggers is a comic panel created by Jeff MacNelly (creator of Shoe) in 1993 that relies on reader submissions (referred to as "Pluggerisms") for the premise of each day's panel.
-In the context of this strip, "pluggers" are generally defined as rural, blue-collar workers who live a typical working-class American lifestyle, accompanied by a mentality characteristic of the G.I. and Baby Boomer generations.
+In the context of this strip, "pluggers" are generally defined as rural, blue-collar workers who live a typical working-class American lifestyle, accompanied by a mentality characteristic of the Greatest, Silent, and Baby boomer generations.
 In the comic, pluggers are portrayed in the form of anthropomorphic animals, most often a plump bear, dog, chicken, or rhinoceros, sometimes a kangaroo or a cat.

 Publication history

 Editorial cartoonist Gary Brookins took over in 1997, three years prior to creator Jeff MacNelly's death from lymphoma in 2000.
 Brookins retired in 2020, and his assistant Rick McKee took over, still maintaining a similar style to MacNelly's originals.

 Pluggers is syndicated by Tribune Content Agency in 60 newspapers, mostly in the Southern, Midwestern, Plains, and Rocky Mountain states.